pawelad/pawelad.github.io/README.md

 ## Anything less than immortality is a complete waste of time
-My personal 'about me' website made with help of [Material Design Lite][mdl] and served with [Jekyll][jekyll] & [GitHub Pages][ghp].
+Simple 'about me' website made with help of [Material Design Lite][mdl] and served with [Jekyll][jekyll] & [GitHub Pages][ghp].
 SSL provided by [CloudFlare][cloudflare].